Forking

 git remote add upstream https://github.com/acme/widgets

-Forking with GH
+Forking with Github GH

 Use the Github gh command to create a fork and the upstream in one blow: